JohnMurray/johnmurray_io_old/blogs/2013/01/16/Metric-K--Center-[A].md

 database so that the logs can later be analyzed and rendered (by the viewer).

-The viewer is just a simple Sinatra app that queries the DB for the latest runs and allows you to pick out a specific generation for a paritcular run and value of _k_ and the results are rendered using the [Raphael JS][2] library.
+The viewer is just a simple Sinatra app that queries the DB for the latest runs and allows you to pick out a specific generation for a particular run and value of _k_ and the results are rendered using the [Raphael JS][2] library.

 ### What approaches will be best utilized for solving/estimating the problem?

 By approaches I don't mean frameworks or technologies, I am more referring to algorithms.
-For this, I chose to use a copule of different approaches and combine them together.
-The first is a [genetic algorithm][3] (GA) and the second is the [Wisdom of the Crowd][4] (WoC).
+For this, I chose to use a couple of different approaches and combine them together.
+The first is a [genetic algorithmm][3] (GA) and the second is the [Wisdom of the Crowd][4] (WoC).

 The GA allows me to derive
-solutions rather quickly from an initial, random set of solutions (read up on the wikipedia article if you need more information on GAs) but, like all solutions to NP-C problems it is merely an estimation to the solution.
-WoC allows us generate a consensus from the set of _experts_ (top perfomring members) of a given population of solutions.
+solutions rather quickly from an initial, random set of solutions (read up on the Wikipedia article if you need more information on GAs) but, like all solutions to NP-C problems it is merely an estimation to the solution.
+WoC allows us generate a consensus from the set of _experts_ (top performing members) of a given population of solutions.

-These two approaches will be he main driving factor for our runner.
+These two approaches will be the main driving factor for our runner.

 ### How fast is it? (because all we care about is speed)